System Design Space

 Open paper

 GenAI/RAG System Architecture is not a single service around an LLM, but a set of connected planes: data ingestion, retrieval, generation orchestration, guardrails, and operational quality evaluation.
-The system becomes production-ready only when these planes are designed as one contract for latency, quality, and cost.
+The system becomes fit for live use only when these planes are designed as one contract for latency, quality, and cost.

-Below is a practical blueprint you can use as a baseline for an enterprise AI assistant, knowledge copilot, or customer support bot.
+Below is a practical blueprint you can use as a baseline for an enterprise AI assistant, internal knowledge assistant, or customer support bot.

 Reference GenAI/RAG architecture